West Catholic High School

 West Catholic High School is a private Catholic college preparatory secondary school in Grand Rapids, Michigan (U.S.).
 It opened in 1962 with loans from Kenowa Hills Public Schools.
 It is located within the Catholic Diocese of Grand Rapids.

 Academics

 West Catholic has been honored each year since 2008 as one of the top Catholic high schools in the United States by the Cardinal Newman Society.
 With sixteen Advanced Placement courses taught on campus and Dual Enrollment credits through a partnership with Aquinas College also offered on-site, the Washington Post listed West Catholic as one of the most challenging private high schools in the United States for 2014, 2015, and 2016.

 Athletics

-Grand Rapids West Catholic High School is member of Ottawa-Kent Conference Blue Division.
-Though the 2007-2008 school year, West Catholic was member of Grand Rapids City League.
+Grand Rapids West Catholic High School is a member of Ottawa-Kent Conference Blue Division.
+However, through the 2007-2008 school year, West Catholic was a member of Grand Rapids City League.
 West Catholic is also a school of the Michigan High School Athletic Association (MHSAA).